darkoperator/Posh-SSH/Readme.md

 * Remote, dynamic and local port forwarding

 # ChangeLog
+## Version 1.7.6

+* Fixed problem where wrong help file was shipped.
+* Fixed problem where host comparison was not case insensitive for server key fingerprint.
+*
 ## Version 1.7.5

 * New-SFTPItem can now create sub directories in a path if they do not exist when -Recurse parameter is used.